Asphalt Shingles: To Layer or Not to Layer?

 Manufacturers make over 12.5 billion square feet of asphalt shingles every year, according to the Asphalt Roofing Manufacturers Association.
 With such a high quantity of these shingles made annually, it's no surprise that they're a top choice for many homeowners.
 Along with durability and a low degree of maintenance, asphalt shingles are an affordable option that is easy to install.

-If adding a layer to your existing roof is something you're considering, then take a look at why adding a second later of asphalt shingles isn't always the best option available.
+If adding a layer to your existing roof is something you're considering, then take a look at why adding a second layer of asphalt shingles isn't always the best option available.

 Surface Condition